Precious Metals

 The first decision you’ll make is whether you want your gold IRA to be a Traditional IRA or a Roth IRA.
 Each one has its pros and cons, and which one you choose will depend on your particular set of circumstances.

-The Traditional IRA can give you the benefit of tax deductibility and being able to invest with pre-tax dollars.
+The Traditional IRA can give you the benefit of tax deductibility and being able to purchase with pre-tax dollars.
 The downside is that you have to pay taxes when you take distributions in retirement.

 The Roth IRA gives you the benefit of not having to pay taxes on distributions, and not having RMDs.
 But you pay taxes up front, and if your tax rate is higher now than in the future, that may not work to your favor.